 SASE can include CASB, but not all SASE platforms do.
 CASB provides visibility to enterprises, which can be a vital component of a SASE solution.
 Companies should consider their specific security needs when choosing a SASE platform to ensure it includes all required features.

 No, SASE is not the same as zero trust.
 SASE focuses on managing all aspects of technology, while zero trust focuses on controlling access to the network, apps, and data.

 SASE combines network security functions with WAN capabilities, which include enterprise cloud security.
 It also addresses other enterprise security needs.

 The enterprise security landscape is intricate and challenging.
 Understanding how a cybersecurity solution can aid specific enterprise needs is key to staying safe in a digital environment.

 By knowing the differences between SASE and CASB and understanding which solution fits an organization best, an enterprise can strengthen its network while keeping workflows and costs in mind.

 Want to learn more?
-See how an enterprise solution for Infrastructure Access can work for your organization.
-Get a demo of strongDM.
+See how an enterprise privileged access management solution can work for your organization.
+Get a demo of StrongDM.

 About the Author